 Experience the Wonders of New Zealand’s South Island with VBT

-As the fall winds down and the onset of winter is looming, we thought we’d tell you a bit about a destination that is getting warmer by the day—New Zealand.
 VBT offers two distinct vacations to the gorgeous and geographically diverse South Island of New Zealand—our biking vacation, New Zealand: The South Island, and its sister vacation, Walking New Zealand: Splendor of the South Island.
-Although both vacations are on the South Island, they each visit completely different areas within the island—so there’s no reason not to do both at some point If you’re not too familiar with this amazing country and find yourself asking things like ‘what is tramping?’ or ‘why are they called Kiwis?’ just continue reading to find the answers to these questions and so much more as we discuss our favorite things about the wonderfully diverse South Island of New Zealand…
+Although both vacations are on the South Island, they each visit completely different areas within the island—so there’s no reason not to do both at some point!
+If you’re not too familiar with this amazing country and find yourself asking things like ‘what is tramping?’ or ‘why are they called Kiwis?’ just continue reading to find the answers to these questions and so much more as we discuss our favorite things about the South Island of New Zealand…

 New Zealand is known for its aquatic life as much as its ornithological treasures.
 Picture yourself taking a boat cruise past Split Apple Rock—a massive granite boulder cleaved in nearly equal halves by wind and water—to Tonga Island, known for its colony of fur seals that frequent its pristine beaches and turquoise waters.
 Or having a chance to view whales, dolphins and more fur seals as you stroll along the Kaikoura Peninsula Walkway, where an array of information panels offers insight into local history and wildlife.